-The Beacon House shelter, located in downtown Eau Claire, can house up to six families at a time, and provides immediate relief for families without a place to stay by giving them short-term shelter and allowing them time to get their feet back on the ground.
+The Beacon House shelter, located at 309 East Lake Street, in downtown Eau Claire, can house up to six families at a time, and provides immediate relief for families without a place to stay by giving them short-term shelter and allowing them time to get their feet back on the ground.

 Families may stay at the Beacon House for up to 30 days.
 During their stay they work with our in-house case manager(s) to assess and remove some of the hurdles that have contributed to their homelessness.
 Family members participate in programs, both within Beacon House and with our external community partners, to set goals and create a guideline of what needs to be accomplished in order for their family to transition into permanent housing again.
 This includes programs relating to employment, education, and finance management.
 While initial stays at Beacon House are for a 30-day period, extensions can be granted if families are working on their goals and need additional time to be successful in accomplishing their goals.

 Beacon House is supported by volunteers from over 20 area congregations that make up the Interfaith Hospitality Network.
-This network of volunteers not only provides the evening meal for our families, but they also staff the building overnight.
+This network of volunteers provides the weekly groceries and evening meal for our families.

 Established in 2010, our two-unit duplex serves as a steppingstone for families as they transition from Beacon House back into permanent housing.
 The duplex can house two families at a time, and tenants’ transition into this facility directly from Beacon House after securing employment and completing other objectives.
 Transition into this facility helps ease the move back into permanent housing, as tenants pay a percentage of their income while living here.
 While living at the transitional duplex case management services are still provided, to ensure families are achieving their previously set goals.